RGBrain/Big-Night-In/README.md

 ## User Story
 ```
-AS AN
+AS A person that wants to spend a night in
-I WANT
+I WANT to receive mood-matching recommendations for a movie and food for this evening
-SO THAT I
+SO THAT I don’t waste time searching for these myself
 ```

 ## Acceptance Criteria